riceissa/issarice.com/wiki/making-my-working-environment-portable.md

     plugins is slightly tricky, since e.g. Fedora's Vim doesn't seem to have Python (so things like UltiSnips don't work) -- actually, I just needed to use the `vimx` binary.
+  * Most of the time this isn't such a big deal.
+I have a laptop that I can take with me pretty much anywhere, so everything is already set up in terms of software (though there is still the challenge of setting up the physical working surface).